aysuvorov/medstats/README.md

 ### Import from google sheets:

-- `import_gsheet` - imports gsheet table into workflow when working in Colab.
-U need to authenticate into your google account with
+- `import_gsheet` - imports gsheet table into workflow **when working in Colab**.
+To use the function you need to authenticate into your Google account with

 ```
 from google.colab import auth